 [Section 72B inserted by No. 79 of 1995 s.
 36; amended by No. 22 of 2008 Sch.
 3 cl.
 30(2); No. 35 of 2010 s.
 99.]

-73. Summons for cancellation or suspension of registration of organisation
+73. Cancelling and suspending registration of organisation, procedure for

 (1) Subject to this section, the Commission may of its own motion or at the request of the Minister or any employer or organisation at any time direct the Registrar in writing to issue to an organisation a summons to appear before the Full Bench on a date specified in the summons, and show cause why the registration of the organisation under this Act should not be cancelled or suspended, as the case may be, either generally or with respect to any employee or group or class of employees.